 Focus on Implementation looks good on the surface, but success may only last until the implementation is over.
 Although it may seem easier for you or your team to implement the change yourselves, build change sustainability by driving ownership into the organization at each step.

 Wondering how to customize all these elements to work in your organization?
 It would take a 3-day class to explain it all.
 Literally!
-Join the next Fundamentals of Influencing Change at Work course in Atlanta, May 6-8, 2019 to learn the steps to making a long-term impact and apply them to your current change project.
+Join the next Fundamentals of Influencing Change at Work course to learn the steps to making a long-term impact and apply them to your current change project.
 You’ll leave with practical steps you can start implementing right away.